romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Post.whereExists(Comment, 'postId', 'id')
 ```

-Using methods are shorter and cleaner way, but in some cases such object keys way may be more convenient.
+Using methods is a shorter and cleaner way, but in some cases, such object keys way may be more convenient.

 ```ts
 Table.where({